 Introduction

-Note: you should have read vignette("altrepr")
+Note: you should have read vignette("altrepr") in

 order to understand this one